Rhine basin: flood, low flow, hydrometeorological conditions, water quality

 Rhine basin in Germany

 The River Rhine originates in the Swiss Alps and flows through the Rhine delta (main branches are Waal, Nederrijn and Ijssel) into the North Sea in the Netherlands.
 Its total length is 1232.7 km (CHR 2015), with approximately 870 km in Germany.
 The Rheinstrom chainage used for shipping and navigation starts at the Rhine bridge in Konstanz (km 0.0) and ends at Hoek van Holland (km 1032.8).
-Six German federal states (Baden-Württemberg, Hesse, Rhineland-Platinate, Saarland, North Rhine-Westphalia, Bavaria) are completely or partially located in the Rhine basin.
+The German federal states Baden-Württemberg, Bavaria, Rhineland-Platinate, Saarland, Hesse and North Rhine-Westphalia are completely (Rhineland-Platinate, Saarland) or partially located in the Rhine basin.
+Very small areas belong to Thuringia and Lower Saxony.

-The entire catchment area of the Rhine amounts to around 200000 sq. km; (Germany 53 %, Switzerland 14 %, Netherlands 17 %, France 12 %).
-Luxembourg, Austria, Belgium, Liechtenstein and Italy have smaller areas within the Rhine catchment, too.
+The area of the International River Basin Destrict Rhine amounts to around 200000 sq. km (Germany 54 %, Netherlands 17 %, Switzerland 14 %, France 12 %, Luxembourg 1 %, Austria 1 %, Belgium, Liechtenstein and Italy each < 1 %.
 The main tributaries of the Rhine are the Aare, the Neckar, the Main and the Moselle.
 Other important tributaries are Ill, Nahe, Lahn, Sieg, Ruhr and Lippe.
 [1]

 The following international and national commissions / working groups advocate for water protection and flood risk management on the Rhine and its tributaries: